Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Additional Experimental Results

 \subsection{Perturbation Visualization}

-Previously, we present the comparative performance of ANDA and MultiANDA from the perspective of ASR.
-In this section, we visualize some crafted adversarial perturbations to analyze the true effects of approximated optimal distributions of these perturbations brought by our proposed methods.
-We selected several images whose adversarial counterparts generated by ANDA and MultiANDA successfully attacked all target models; while those generated by VMI-FGSM did not fool any model.
-Similarly, we carried out the experiments on two kinds of target models.
-The examples that successfully attacked six black-box normally trained models and seven defense models are shown in Figure~\ref{fig:merge_normal} and \ref{fig:merge_defense}, respectively.
+In previous sections, we compared the attack success rates of our methods with baseline approaches.
+This section offers a visual analysis of the adversarial perturbations created to assess their effects.
+We select and display images where adversarial examples generated by ANDA and MultiANDA successfully attack all target models, , in contrast to those by VMI-FGSM, which failed to deceive any.
+These experiments were conducted across both normally trained black-box models and various defense models.
+Figures~\ref{fig:merge_normal} and \ref{fig:merge_defense} demonstrate examples that successfully fooled six black-box models and seven defense models, respectively.

-According to these illustrations, the added perturbations by ANDA and MultiANDA (Line 5 and 7) focus more on the semantic region of the target objects than those of VMI-FGSM (Line 3).
-Taking the first column in Figure~\ref{fig:merge_normal} and the third column in Figure~\ref{fig:merge_defense} as examples, ANDA and MultiANDA only emphasize on adding noises on the most informative regions, i.e., the head of bird and the flowers, which are the most decisive areas for the model predictions.
-Hence, this implies that the proposed methods indeed approach closely to the optimum for the maximization problem (\ref{eq:algo_bim}) introduced in Section~\ref{sec:bbattack}, as modifying these decisive areas can lead to a rapid boost of the loss values.
-Moreover, the more obvious denoising effect by MultiANDA indicates the substantial enhancement induced by the learned Gaussian mixture distribution.
+The illustrations reveal that the perturbations generated by ANDA and MultiANDA (Rows 5 and 7) target the semantic features of objects more precisely than VMI-FGSM (Row 3).
+For instance, in the first column of Figure~\ref{fig:merge_normal} and the third column of Figure~\ref{fig:merge_defense}, ANDA and MultiANDA impose perturbations to decisive regions, such as the bird's head and the flowers, which are crucial for model prediction.
+This indicates that our methods precisely approximate the optimal solution for the maximization problem introduced in Section 2.1, as alterations in these key areas significantly increase the loss values.
+Furthermore, the pronounced denoising effect shown in the visualizations of perturbations by MultiANDA highlights the enhanced performance enabled by the mixture of Gaussian models.